bollu/w/cses/README.md

 - [Book shop](https://cses.fi/problemset/task/1158/) and
   [Coin combinations II](https://cses.fi/problemset/task/1636).
 What structure of the problem are we able to exploit to make it 'monotonic-like'?
+- [Rectangle cutting](https://cses.fi/problemset/task/1744/): why do we need to loop over both width and height?

 ## Unsolved with resrictions
 - [Ferris wheel](https://cses.fi/problemset/task/1090): find matroid